Listen to the Podcast

-You want to avoid that, you want to trade at a comfortable account level and size, and that’s why you average up.
+You want to avoid that, you want to trade at a comfortable account level and size, and that’s why your average up.

-This really is a difficult thing for humans to psychologically stay sane and stick to their plan, because you keep losing, day after day, week after week, an this range of down movement is really about 2 or 3 months, an you start watching things day to day basis, it becomes really scary and panicky.
+This is a difficult thing for humans to psychologically stay sane and stick to their plan because you keep losing, day after day, week after week, this range of downward movement is about 2 or 3 months, and you start watching things day to day basis, it becomes terrifying and panicky.

-In general, option number two would be to average into those positions and that would be my personal recommendation if you want to get into a stock that you already want to get into, but it’s already a little extended, so you slowly average into it.
+In general, option number two would be to average into those positions, and that would be my recommendation if you want to get into a stock that you already want to get into, but it’s already a little extended, so you slowly average into it.

 Don’t trade too many shares at once

-Again, you don’t want to average into it 1000 shares right away, so if you normally trade let’s say 1000 shares, then the way that you could average, and this depends on your personal plan, you could in one day you could trade, let’s say 200 shares.
+Again, you don’t want to average into it 1000 shares right away, so if you usually trade let’s say 1000 shares, then the way that you could average, and this depends on your plan, you could in one day you could trade, let’s say 200 shares.

 Then the second day you trade another, add to that position, then maybe day number 3 you add another 400 shares, so as you start seeing things happening, you slowly build into it.

 Where would I put in the 400 shares?
-When the stock goes down and has a pullback, but it’s still above my 200 shares that I put on initially, so if I see a stock pulling back and bouncing, that’s where I put a larger position on.
+When the stock goes down and has a pullback, but it’s still above the 200 shares that I put on initially, so if I see a stock pulling back and bouncing, that’s where I put a more significant position on.

 It all depends on your trading style

-If I see this stock still going higher, I wouldn’t have gone for 400, I would do 200 instead, and you slowly starts building it up, and this depends on your own trading style and the way that you like to trade.
+If I see this stock still going higher, I wouldn’t have gone for 400, I would do 200 instead, and you slowly start building it up, and this depends on your trading style and the way that you like to trade.

-For some people they would do maybe 400 shares at a time, then you go a second grown and then you’re at 800 an then you do the remaining 200.
-This really just depends on you and the type of trading that you want to do.
+For some people they would do maybe 400 shares at a time, then you go a second grown and then you’re at 800 a then you do the remaining 200.
+This just depends on you and the type of trading that you want to do.

 Selling put option contracts

-This is a little bit more difficult if you’re new to options and if you don’t know about option trading, because it’s quite advanced from a general perspective, it’s fairly easy form a relative option perspective, but it’s a little bit more advanced for the average user.
+This is a little bit more difficult if you’re new to options and if you don’t know about options trading, because it’s quite advanced from a general perspective, it’s fairly easy to form a relative option perspective, but it’s a little bit more advanced for the average user.

-The way that this works is, you need to be trading stocks that have option contracts, and if you want the basics behind this, I’ll give you the basis but you’ll have to do more research for the technical way of doing it.
+The way that these works are, you need to be trading stocks that have options contracts, and if you want the basics behind this, I’ll give you the basics but you’ll have to do more research for the technical way of doing it.

-Let’s just say I want Netflix at 80, I feel it’s a little over extended, or let’s just say 85.
-What I could do is sell an option premium contract, one contract, and remember, one contract is 100 shares, so what I could do is sell one option contract at the $85 strike price, which they would give me a certain premium, depending on how many days out I am from the expiration.
+Let’s say I want Netflix at 80, and I feel it’s a little overextended, or let’s say 85.
+What I could do is sell an option premium contract, one contract, and remember, one contract is 100 shares, so what I could do is sell one option contract at the $85 strike price, which they would give me an absolute premium, depending on how many days out I am from the expiration.
 If it’s 30 days, I get a certain amount, if it’s 60 days; I get a little bit more.
 If I’m willing to wait for that stock to come back to the $85 price level, then I collect the premium.

 Advantages of selling option contracts

-What are the advantages to doing this?
+What are the benefits of doing this?
 Well, number one, you get a premium if that stock comes back to 85 and if the stock stays above 85, you get to keep that premium.